-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 8 governing carotid body resection and carotid body denervation coverage, effective January 9, 2026.
-This policy does not list specific CPT or HCPCS codes, but the coverage distinctions are sharp — and getting them wrong means denied claims.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 8 governing carotid body resection and carotid body denervation coverage, with an effective date of January 9, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table